Chonos Archipelago

+Geography

 The largest islands are Melchor Island, Benjamin Island, Traiguén Island, Riveros Island, Cuptana Island, James Island, Victoria Island, Simpson Island, Level Island, Luz Island.

 Far out in the Pacific is Guamblin Island with the Isla Guamblin National Park.
-The National park comprises about 106 km^{2}.
+The National park comprises about 106 km2.
 Blue whales can often be seen here.

 Some groups of islands are grouped into minor archipelagoes such as the Guaitecas Archipelago.
 The Guaitecas Archipelago has its own municipality and possesses the only settlement in the archipelago, Melinka.
 All islands are part of the Aisén Region.

+History

 Chonos Archipelago was mapped in the 18th and 19th centuries by José de Moraleda y Montero (1793), Robert FitzRoy (1834) and Enrique Simpson (1870–71).

+Flora

 Most of the archipelago is covered by a more-less open Pilgerodendron forest with cushion plants such as Astelia pumila, Donatia fascicularis and Oreobolus obtusangulus.
 In the western fringes of the archipelago a shrubland of c.
 2 meter high Pilgerondendron and Nothofagus nitida grows.
 Amidst this shrubland, occasional peatlands and forests exist.